York and District Table Tennis Association

 7.1.2 All applications for transfer must be made in writing to the Match Secretary.

 7.1.3 The written approval of both Clubs must be obtained and submitted by the applicant.
-Each application must be accompanied by a transfer fee of £2.00.

 7.1.4 The Management Committee may transfer a player without club approval if it appears to them that such approval is being withheld arbitrarily.